 If your boat is equipped with the Wedge option you will find that the unit has two positions - DOWN or UP.
 To adjust wedge position, access wedge through the swim platform door.
 To install in either position follow these steps:

 DOWN - To lower unit, depress spring-loaded pins and lower until you hear Wedge pins engaged.

-UP - To raise unit, reverse procedure.
+UP-To raise unit, reverse procedure until locked in the UP position.